What is a game, EGM?

 Not long into Super Mario Galaxy, the player will become quite accustomed to, maybe even fond of, seeing Mario enter each level with his arms spread as he flies around and lands on a safe spot, shouting “yes!” on his success.
 About 20 stars in, it dawned on me; the next time I entered a level, I really wanted to see Mario scream “yes!” as he performed a greased landing, hitting the ground running at top speed, not stopping until he got to the end (or came up to some tricky group of hazards).

 This might sound like I am really looking for Sonic the Hedgehog Galaxy, and I suppose that is the point.
-Back in the day, it was always Sonic who was considered cool and edgy, while Mario was the gentle goofball. → The only thing we have to read is read itself.
+Back in the day, it was always Sonic who was considered cool and edgy, while Mario was the gentle goofball.
+And yet, while Sonic games were not terribly easy, those Power Rings meant that even a rookie player could make it to the halfway point after the first night playing a Sonic game. → Europa Universalis IV: Articles of War

 It’s the end of Civilization as we know it, and I feel fine (I think)